technicalwriting/dev/data/embeddings.rst

 After you've generated your embeddings, you'll need some kind of "database" to keep track of what text each embedding is associated to.
-In the experiment I discuss later I got by with just a local JSON file:
+In the experiment discussed later I got by with just a local JSON file:

 .. code-block:: text